Hamna Aslam, Innopolis University - about women in IT, harassment and radical feminism

 Sidebar

-The number of women can be any, howeverand men, it depends on who wants to work in what area.
-Equality comes when the same opportunities open up for everyone (regardless of gender), when everyone can freely accept or reject them depending on their priorities, and not because of pressure from the society or organization that make conditions for entering into a specific the profession is not very comfortable.
+The number of women can be any, as, however,and men, it depends on who wants to work in what area.
+Equality occurs when the same opportunities are open to everyone (regardless of gender), when everyone is free to accept or reject them depending on their priorities, and not because of pressure from society or an organization that makes the conditions for entry into a particular profession is not very comfortable.

 - Over the past year there have been many scandals,related to sexual harassment.
 Most of the victims are women.
 How to solve this problem?
 Why is this still possible even in the West, where equality and liberal values are promoted?